simplicitesoftware/heroku/README.md

 Clone our [Tomcat launcher](https://github.com/simplicitesoftware/heroku-template) (if you are reading this file chances are this is already done ;-)

-Replace the `webapps/ROOT` webapp folder by your Simplicit&eacute; root webapp, then add the `heroku` remote by:
+Replace the `webapps/ROOT` webapp folder by your Simplicit&eacute; sandbox webapp template, then add the `heroku` Git remote by:

 ```
 heroku create [<your app name>]